I know you’re drowning in tech headlines right now.

 I built scookietech to fix that.
 We don’t cover everything.
 We cover what counts.

-This briefing gives you the tech updates that will actually affect your work, your tools, and your decisions over the next quarter.
-Not speculation.
-Not hype.
+This briefing cuts through the noise and gives you the tech updates that’ll actually shape your work, your tools, and your decisions over the next quarter.
+No speculation.
+No hype.
 Just what’s real and what’s moving.

-We go past the surface-level announcements.
-We dig into why something matters and what comes next.
-That’s what separates noise from news worth your time.
+We skip the headlines everyone else is running.
+Instead, we dig into why something actually matters and what comes next, the kind of reporting that separates noise from news worth your time.
+That’s the difference.

 You’re here because you need clarity without spending hours sorting through feeds.
 That’s exactly what this delivers.